donmbelembe/vue-autoscroll/README.md

 Vue.use({{ Autoscroll }})
 ```

-2. Locally on a component
+2. Use locally on a component
 ```js

 import { autoscroll } from 'vue-autoscroll'